Vietnam.vn - Nền tảng quảng bá Việt Nam

 The test took place at the Twentynine Palms training range in California, USA, and was conducted by the Tactical Test Control team of the US Marine Corps Air and Ground Special Operations Training Command in September.

-Members of the US Navy's Office of Naval Research were also present at the training range to observe the shoulder-launched missile being fired by a robotic dog during a proof-of-concept test.
+Members of the US Navy's Office of Naval Research were also present at the training range to observe the robotic dog firing shoulder-fired missiles during a test to demonstrate the new concept.

-Companies like Boston Dynamics and Ghost Robotics are pioneering the use of robot dogs for both civilian and military applications.
-However, the robot dog that has just been tested is the Unitree Go1, a cheaper version made in China and sold online starting at $2,700.
+Companies like Boston Dynamics and Ghost Robotics of the US are pioneering the use of robot dogs for both civilian and military applications.
+However, the robot dog that has just been tested is the Unitree Go1, a cheaper version made in China and sold online with a starting price of 2,700 USD.

 The M72 shoulder-fired rocket is typically fired this way.

-According to a video clip recording the test, some US Marines attached an M72 shoulder-fired missile to a Unitree Go1 robot dog.
+According to a video clip recording the test, some US Marines attached an M72 shoulder-fired missile to the Unitree Go1 robot dog.
 The missile successfully fired based on the new launcher.

 Robot dogs are being trained to explore future Martian caves.